 However, these admonishments continue to fail to adequately protect victims of Houston underride accidents involving commercial trucks as the trucking industry continues to advocate for fewer safety measures and less regulation of an increasingly deadly business.

-Call the Houston truck accident lawyers today at or contact us by using the form below to learn how we can help you obtain the compensation you deserve.
+Call the Houston motor vehicle lawyers today at 281-283-8500 or contact us by using the form below to learn how we can help you obtain the compensation you deserve.
 We offer a free consultation and charge no fees unless we recover compensation for your injuries.